 Prior to joining LFA, Annie worked at Shared Intelligence, a London-based economic development consultancy.
 She interned at Ebenezer Howard’s Town and Country Planning Association, The San Francisco Housing Action Coalition, and Asian Neighborhood Design.

 Annie is an East Bay native.
-She enjoys spending time with her Australian Cattle Dog/Corgi mix named Pepperjack and relaxing in Santa Cruz.
+She enjoys spending time with her Australian Cattle Dog/Corgi mix named Pepperjack, exploring California by motorcycle, and relaxing in Santa Cruz.

 Selected Project Experience